Tarikyil1998/ParallelComputing/README.md

 # ParallelComputing
-Parlalleling with Stijn Klopper & Tarik Yildirim
+Parallel Computing with Stijn Klopper & Tarik Yildirim

-#How to install
+# How to install
 1. Copy the GIT url shown above.
 2. Create a folder to place the project in
 3. Open up CMD/Bash/Command line interface and paste the following ``git clone *_URL_*``

-#How to run
+# How to run
 1. To run our project Java should be installed on the operating system.
 We recommend Java 8 Since the project is made in Java 8.
 2. Open up the project in a Java Editor/Compiler we recommend Intellijea from Jetbrains.